The ACHP’s Office of Tribal and Indigenous Peoples (OTIP) launched a Native Youth Initiative in 2015 that has two goals:

 ACHP Partnership with Salish Kootenai College

-In July 2018 ACHP Office of Native American Affairs staff joined Salish Kootenai College (SKC) students and staff in Glacier National Park in northwest Montana.
-SKC’s Tribal Historic Preservation Program (THPP) was hosting their 2017-2018 field school within the park along the North Fork of the Flathead River in an effort to locate and document Culturally Modified Trees (CMT) and other tangible and intangible components of tribal heritage that are present within the Glacier National Park landscape.
+In July 2018 ACHP Office of Tribal and Indigenous Peoples staff joined Salish Kootenai College (SKC) students and staff in Glacier National Park in northwest Montana.
+SKC’s Tribal Historic Preservation Program (THPP) was hosting their 2017-2018 field school within the park along the North Fork of the Flathead River in an effort to locate and document Culturally Modified Trees (CMT) and other tangible and intangible components of Tribal heritage that are present within the Glacier National Park landscape.

 SKC’s Tribal Preservation Program is located within the college’s Native American Studies (NAS) program; a branch of the college devoted to promoting and preserving various elements of tribal culture and educating and training students to excel in professional environments including historic preservation, governance and administration, and teaching.
 The NAS director, Dean Nicolai, led the field school alongside NAS faculty Aaron Brien.
 Both Dean and Aaron have acquired advanced degrees in anthropology, are tribal members, and have previously worked in the field of cultural resource management.
 Dean and Aaron’s leadership and experience provided the students a first-hand opportunity to explore the Glacier National Park wilderness, locate and document historic properties, and creatively discuss components of historic preservation including survey and recordation methodology, acquiring and utilizing special expertise of Indian tribes, and the process for determining National Register of Historic Places eligibility.

-In May of 2018, the ACHP’s Office of Native American Affairs (ONAA) collaborated with Salish Kootenai College (SKC) to conduct in-person presentations to students in the Tribal Historic Preservation and Tribal Governance and Administration programs.
+In May of 2018, the ACHP’s Office of Tribal and Indigenous Peoples (OTIP) collaborated with Salish Kootenai College (SKC) to conduct in-person presentations to students in the Tribal Historic Preservation and Tribal Governance and Administration programs.

-In addition to providing presentations to SKC students, ONAA staff met with the President of SKC to define mutually acceptable goals that can be incorporated into ONAA’s Tribal Youth Program.
+In addition to providing presentations to SKC students, OTIP staff met with the President of SKC to define mutually acceptable goals that can be incorporated into OTIP’s Tribal Youth Program.
 These goals include continuing to conduct in-person presentations, providing remote video lecture, and offering internships.
-ONAA staff also plan to collaborate with SKC during their 2018 summer field school in Glacier National Park to provide guidance regarding the consideration of historic properties in traditional cultural landscapes.
+OTIP staff also plan to collaborate with SKC during their 2018 summer field school in Glacier National Park to provide guidance regarding the consideration of historic properties in traditional cultural landscapes.

 Past ACHP Native Youth Events